southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 The tent also increases the intensity of grow lights and retains heat to keep the whole grow room at the right temperature for plants, flowers, fruits, and vegetables such that they are able to thrive.

 The tent comes made from high quality plus its OVC free making it rather friendly to all plants.
-It has heavy duty zippers that do not open on their own at the same time are easy for anyone trying to open them.
+It has heavy-duty zippers that do not open on their own at the same time are easy for anyone trying to open them.

 #### Pros